 A charitable gift annuity is a practical and generous way to make a meaningful charitable gift.
-You will receive lifetime fixed income payments and tax benefits that contribute to your future well being.
-A gift annuity can be an excellent means of providing for a long-term financial need of a spouse, relative or friend.
+You receive lifetime fixed income payments and tax benefits that contribute to your future well being.
+A gift annuity can be an excellent means of providing for the long-term financial need of a spouse, relative or friend.
 The same income payment continues after the first annuitant is no longer living.

 A charitable gift annuity is a simple contract.
-In exchange for your irrevocable gift of cash or appreciated securities, you will receive a fixed income for one or two designated annuitants for life.
-The payment rate is dependent upon your age(s).
+In exchange for your irrevocable gift of cash or appreciated securities, you receive a fixed income for one or two designated annuitants for life.
+The payment rate is dependent on your age(s).
 Older donors can find this to be a very attractive option.
 Income payments may be received annually, semiannually or quarterly.
 If preferred, the donor may delay income or take partial income and these options are called deferred and flexible charitable gift annuities.

 The gift annuity matures at the death of the last surviving income beneficiary and the gift principal remaining in the contract is transferred to the Landis Homes fund designated by the donor(s).